-Charcoal versus gas grills, also known as the “Great Debate.”
-Our simple pros and cons list will help you decide which would be best for your family.
+Charcoal versus gas grills, also known as the “Great Grill Debate.”
+Our simple pros and cons list will help you decide which is best — gas or charcoal — for your family.

 Everyone has their own opinion when it comes to charcoal and gas grilling.